Crossed modular categories and the Verlinde formula for twisted conformal blocks: Complex analytic and topological -crossed modular functors

 Just as in the complex analytic situation, we have various gluing operations for stable $\Gamma$-covers of extended surfaces along boundary components.
 Once again the category $\Xcal^\Gamma$ of stable $\Gamma$-graphs will help us to organize these different types of gluings.
-We consider these structures next.